Paul Feyerabend: Nazi Occupation of Austria and World War II

 Feyerabend's parents were both welcoming of the Anschluss.
-His mother was entranced by Hitler's voice and demeanour and his father was similarly impressed by Hitler's charisma and later joined the Nazi Party.
+His mother was entranced by Hitler's voice and demeanor and his father was similarly impressed by Hitler's charisma and later joined the Nazi Party.
 Feyerabend himself was unmoved by the Anschluss or World War II, which he saw as an inconvenience that got in the way of reading and astronomy.
-Feyerabend was in the Hitler Youth as a part of compulsory policies and sometimes rebelled, such as praising the British or claiming he had to leave a meeting to attend Mass, and sometimes conformed and brought in members who missed meetings.
+Feyerabend was in the Hitler Youth as a part of compulsory policies and sometimes rebelled, praising the British or claiming he had to leave a meeting to attend Mass, and sometimes conformed, bringing in members who missed meetings.
 After the war, Feyerabend recounts that he "did not accept the aims of Nazism" and that he "hardly knew what they were."
+Later, he wondered why he did not see the occupation and war as moral problems.
+They were just "inconveniences" and his reactions—recalled with uncommon honesty—were suggested by accidental moods and circumstances rather than by a "well defined outlook".

-After graduating from high school in April 1942 he was drafted into the German Arbeitsdienst (working service), received basic training in Pirmasens, and assigned to a unit in Quelerne en Bas, near Brest.
-Feyerabend described the work he did during that period as monotonous: "we moved around in the countryside, dug ditches, and filled them up again."
+After graduating from high school, in April 1942 Feyerabend was drafted into the German Arbeitsdienst (working service), received basic training in Pirmasens, and was assigned to a unit in Quelerne en Bas, near Brest.
+He described the work he did during that period as monotonous: "we moved around in the countryside, dug ditches, and filled them up again."
 After a short leave he volunteered for officer school.
 In his autobiography he writes that he hoped the war would be over by the time he had finished his education as an officer.
 This turned out not to be the case.
 From December 1943 on, he served as an officer on the northern part of the Eastern Front, was decorated with an Iron cross, and attained the rank of lieutenant.
 When the German army started its retreat from the advancing Red Army, Feyerabend was hit by three bullets while directing traffic.
-One hit him in the spine which left him wheelchaired for a year and partially paralyzed for the rest of his life.
-He later learned to walk with a cane but was left impotent and plagued by intermittent bouts of severe pain for the rest of his life.
+One hit him in the spine which left him wheel-chaired for a year and partially paralyzed for the rest of his life.
+He later learned to walk with a crutch, but was left impotent and plagued by intermittent bouts of severe pain for the rest of his life.